Foundations of Workers' Compensation Program

-Program content is shared through self-paced learning modules, webinars, discussion sessions, and one face-to-face course.
+Program content is shared through self-paced learning modules, webinars, and discussion sessions.
 Participants who complete the entire Program, finish all assignments, and pass the final test receive the Foundations digital credential.

 Participants may include those with management responsibility within workers' compensation commissions or boards, departments of labor or workforce development, divisions of workers' compensation, or departments of insurance.
 Many participants in the Foundations Program are new to workers' compensation.

 In 2020, the Foundations Program will include the following courses.*

 Tuesday, February 4th, 2020 | 1:00 pm CT